 Conversations are in English and participation is a prerequisite to take further steps with Oika (see below).

 The Oika workshop curriculum requires participants to form a new relationship with local habitats.
 Thus we encourage and can support participants to undertake ecological restoration projects.
-Grants will be made according to the scale and complexity of the projects.
+Support will be made according to the needs, scale and complexity of the projects.

 Oika has developed a framework for long-term support of dedicated artists and curators.
 We'll be using Into the Artmosphere to cultivate these relationship throughout 2020.